Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Combination of conditional and permanent registration

 \subsection{Investigation of the second stage information for the case $Z_1\ge z_f$}

-Figure~\ref{fig:I2MinComparisonXiEquals1.25} compares the minimum second-stage information $t_{\xi}(I_{2,\min})$ (when $\xi=1.25$ and $\alpha_c=0.15$) for the case of a successful conditional registration ($Z_1\ge z_f$) between the designs.
-The minimum second-stage information is also represented in plots (a) to (d) of Figure~\ref{fig:BS} by the black solid lines.
-The blue dashed lines in these plots show for the case $Z_1\ge z_f$ the maximum second-stage information when it exceeds $I_{2,\min}$.
-The maximum second-stage information is given by the adaptive second-stage information $I_2^{A}(z_f)$ (set $A\equiv\alpha$ for the non-adaptive design).
+Figure~\ref{fig:BS} shows the minimum second-stage information $t_{\xi}(I_{2,\min})$ by the solid lines and the maximum second-stage information $t_{\xi}(I_{2,\max})$ by the dashed lines for the different designs for the case of a successful conditional registration ($Z_1\ge z_f$).
+The maximum second-stage information is given by the adaptive second-stage information $I_2^{A}(z_f)$ (set $A\equiv\alpha$ for the non-adaptive design) when it exceeds $I_{2,\min}$.
 These lines are linearly increasing in $t_\xi(I_1)$ as long as $\zf=\Phi^{-1}(1-\alpha_c)$, and they are constant or decreasing afterwards.

-With a small interim information, it can happen that the maximum information $I_2^{A}(\zf)$ becomes equal to the minimum information, in which case we need to use a constant second stage information also in the case $Z_1\ge z_f$, namely $I_{2,\min}$ (black solid line).
+With a small interim information, it can happen that the maximum information $I_2^{A}(\zf)$ becomes equal to the minimum information, in which case we need to use a constant second stage information also in the case $Z_1\ge z_f$, namely $I_{2,\min}$ (solid line).
 For the non-adaptive design ($A\equiv \alpha$), this constant information equals $I_{\delta}$.
 Since $I_{2,\text{const}}=I_\delta$ also for $Z_1<z_f$, there is no difference between the lower and upper case in Figure~\ref{twoArms}.
-As a consequence, the pilot study is only done to "gamble" for a conditional registration.
+As a consequence, the pilot study is only done to ``gamble'' for a conditional registration.
 With $\xi=1.25$ and $\alpha_c=0.15$, this happens for all $t_{\xi}(I_1)\leq 0.137$.
-Such a "gambling" with rather small pilot data appears to be a quite questionable strategy.
-The gambling area of the non-adaptive design is indicated in plot (a) of Figure~\ref{fig:BS} by the grey horizontal dashed line.

-In our example, a constant second-stage information after the conditional registration occurs for all $t_{\xi}(I_1)\leq 0.0813$ also with the inverse normal method, for all $t_{\xi}(I_1)\leq 0.0854$ with Fisher’s product test, and for all $t_{\xi}(I_1)\leq0.1128$ with $A_Z$, i.e.\ for smaller pilot informations than in the non-adaptive case.
-For the adaptive designs the upper and lower cases can differ at least with regard to the constant second-stage information and the pilot data are always used in the application for permanent registration.
-Hence, the pilot data are never used only to "gamble" for a conditional registration.
+Such a ``gambling'' with rather small pilot data appears to be a quite questionable strategy.
+The gambling area is indicated in plot (a) of Figure~\ref{fig:BS} by the vertical solid line.
+For the considered adaptive designs, a constant second-stage information after successful conditional registration occurs for smaller pilot informations than in the non-adaptive case.
+For the adaptive designs, the upper and lower cases can differ at least with regard to the constant second-stage information, and the pilot data are always used in the application for permanent registration.
+Hence, the pilot data are never used only to ``gamble'' for a conditional registration.